awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 If the input encrypted message is being streamed to this operation:

 - This operation SHOULD release the plaintext as soon as tag verification succeeds.
-  However, if this operation is using an algorithm suite with a signature algorithm all released plaintext MUST NOT be considered verified until this operation successfully completes.
+  However, if this operation is using an algorithm suite with a signature algorithm, all released plaintext MUST NOT be considered verified until this operation successfully completes.
   See [security considerations](#security-considerations) below.